General Camp Questions:

 What other skills will my child learn besides playing the fiddle?

 We provide a variety of social and physical activities for the children to experience beyond fiddling.
-We have a morning assembly meeting before we start classes and workshops to set the tone of the day.
 At the assembly we may practice yoga and meditation for young people.
-Before lunch we have a dance instructor lead the kids in group dances.
-Often the style of dancing is Irish Céilí dances.
+Before lunch we have a dance instructor lead the kids in group dances, mainly Irish Céilí dances.
 Additionally, the kids get to create art each day!
 Half day campers’ art time is separate from the older students.

 Will my child need to practice outside of camp hours?